 Getting Around Iceland – Self Drive or Excursions in Iceland with a baby or toddler

 However, if you are not a confident driver or worried about driving in Winter then a tour might be a good option for you!
-If so I recommend doing a private excursion as it means you can still work around your baby!
+If so I recommend doing a private excursion as it means you can still work around your baby.
+I personally would not recommend taking your toddler or baby on a group excursion around Iceland.
+In fact in doing my research it seems that many of the group tours do not allow children under 2 on them.

-Best Things to Do in Iceland with a baby or toddler
+Best things to do in Iceland with toddler or baby

 Iceland has some of the most spectacular waterfalls in the world!
-While Gulfoss is perhaps the largest, our favorite was the rainbow ridden Selfoss!
+While Gulfoss is perhaps the largest, our favourite was the rainbow ridden Selfoss!
+There were plenty of opportunities for getting photographs and my toddler loved feeling the spray of the waterfall on her dace.

 Iceland has some of the most iconic horses in the world!
 One of things I love about Icelandic horses is how docile they are!
 There are some great experiences you can have with Icelandic horses that are suitable for littles!

-For a Icelandic Horse experience for the whole family then we recommend booking this!
+For a Icelandic Horse experience for the whole family then check out this Icelandic Horse Experience!

 Hike the Kerid Crater

-In the summer the Crater is filled with beautiful aquamarine water which in winter freezes into the perfect ice lake!
+In the summer the Crater is filled with beautiful aquamarine water which in winter freezes into the perfect ice lake like you see in the picture.
 While most of the routes down to the lake are steep there is one path that gentle winds down so you can reach the lake itself and can even be done with children in tow!

 Whale Watching in Husavik